Arnav-Bista/gym-backend/README.md

 1. Web Scraper
 2. Custom Firebase API
-3. Prediction using the KNN Regressor Algorithm
+3. Prediction using the Weighted KNN Regressor Algorithm
 4. Sleeper - Async Sleep until required adhering to the gym schedule.

 All of these processes (Including the Sleeping between intervals) happen concurrently such that there is minimal discrepancy between data collection, processing, generation and uploading.